 Whose data are we looking at?
 Starting with over 72,000 users and over a million readings in our database, we first narrowed the readings down to only short-term time-domain “morning readiness” readings.
 Then we removed the obviously inaccurate readings (usually generated from incompatible measurement devices).
 We then further reduced the population sample to Elite HRV users that have taken more than one “morning readiness” reading resulting in a conservative sample population of 24,764 people.
 An average HRV score was generated for each person that fulfilled this criteria and those average scores were used to develop statistical HRV results.

-Age and Gender Breakdown
+Heart Rate Variability by Age and Gender Breakdown

 The Elite HRV population sample was further broken down into age and gender groups based on user input data to allow users to compare themselves to others within their same demographic group.
 The Elite HRV users (based on the 35% of users that optionally input their age and gender details) are 13.9% females and 86.1% males.